camunda/camunda-docs/docs/reference/feel/what-is-feel.md

 ---
 id: what-is-feel
 title: What is FEEL?
+description: "FEEL is a part of DMN specification of the Object Management Group."
 ---

-FEEL (Friendly Enough Expression Language) is a part of the [DMN specification](http://www.omg.org/spec/DMN/) of the OMG.
-It is designed to write expressions for decision tables and literal expressions in a simple way what can easily understand by business professionals and developers.
+FEEL (Friendly Enough Expression Language) is a part of the [DMN specification](http://www.omg.org/spec/DMN/) of the Object Management Group (OMG).
+It is designed to write expressions for decision tables and literal expressions in a way that is easily understood by business professionals and developers.

-## Unary-Tests vs. Expressions
+## Unary-tests vs. expressions

-FEEL has two types of expressions for different use cases.
+FEEL has two types of expressions for different use cases:

-### Unary-Tests
+### Unary-tests

-A unary-tests expression is a special kind of boolean expression.
+A [unary-tests expression](./language-guide/feel-unary-tests.md) is a special kind of boolean expression.
 It should be used for the input entries of a decision table (i.e. the conditions of a rule).

 ```js